Menina

 In the session number 100, the Rt.Hon.
 Jordi Pujol.

-And in the 150th. session Mr. Jordi Hereu.
+And in the 150th. session Mr. Jordi Hereu, Barcelona Mayor.

 The person 1000 -in total- that attended our gatherings was Mr. Jordi Porta, President of Omnium Cultural.